cits5501/cits5501.github.io/assets/project/project-spec.md

     Give a BNF or EBNF grammar that will parse (or generate) valid Domolect 2.0 augmented commands, including "when" conditions and "until" conditions.

-    You do *not* need to (and should not) define non-terminals that already exist in version 1.7 of the language, as defined in section \ref{domolect-17}, but can make use of them if you wish.
+    You *only* need to define the "augmented" part of such commands.
+    When assessed, all the non-terminals from version 1.7 of the language (as defined in section \ref{domolect-17}) will be inserted into your grammar automatically.

     You *do* need to define an `augmented_command` non-terminal, and it should correctly include "when" conditions and "until" conditions, as defined in section